NVIDIA/spark-rapids/docs/getting-started.md

 - Launch your Spark shell session

 Default configs usually work fine in local mode.
-The required changes are setting the config `spark.plugins` to `com.nvidia.spark.rapids.SQLPlugin` and including the jars as a dependency.
+The required changes are setting the config `spark.plugins` to `com.nvidia.spark.SQLPlugin` and including the jars as a dependency.
 All of the other config settings and command line parameters are to try and better configure spark for GPU execution.